This post may contain affiliate links. For more information, please read my disclosure policy.

-- 2 tablespoons butter
+- 2 tablespoons unsalted butter

 - 1 cup chopped yellow onion

-- 1 (8-ounce) package fresh sliced mushrooms
+- 1 (8-ounce) package sliced fresh white button mushrooms

-- 1 tablespoon fresh minced garlic
+- 1 tablespoon minced fresh garlic

-- 1 cup beef broth
+- 1–1/2 cups beef broth

 - 1 tablespoon Worcestershire sauce

-- 1 cup sour cream
+- 1/3 cup sour cream

-- Fresh chopped parsley for garnish (optional)
+- 2 tablespoons chopped fresh parsley, for garnish (optional)

-- Serve over cooked egg noodles and garnish with parsley, if desired.
+- Serve over cooked egg noodles and garnish with fresh parsley, if desired.

 - Ribeye or tenderloin can be substituted for sirloin.